msecrist-couchbase/smallcb-training-capella/README.md

     the X-Frame-Options DENY header from the response.

-the proxy serving of web-admin UI login screen always goes to container 0 -- but what if container 0 is restarting?
+the proxy serving of web-admin UI login screen when not logged in always goes to container 0, but what if container 0 is restarting?
   Then the UI login screen can't be served?
   Maybe play-server's proxy should cache?

-or pop up web admin portal in separate tab?
+pop up web admin portal in separate tab or browser target?

-popup tours in injection?
+popup tours in UI injection?
   https://kamranahmed.info/driver.js/

-output (stdout / stderr) is not streaming?

 how about having longer-running instances that hang around more than a single request, which are all single-node / no rebalance / no XDCR, all for better developer tire-kicking? e.g.,

   DONE: per-request (uber)
     container instance reset/recycled after every request.
     similar to https://www.tutorialspoint.com/compile_jdbc_online.php